ginerorama/NtcA-bio-protocols-tutorial/README.md

 samples for ChIP-seq data analysis described in "ChIP-seq Experiment and Data Analysis in the Cyanobacterium Synechocystis sp.
 PCC 6803" bio-protocols
 Samples for ChIP-seq data analysis described in the bioinformatic tutorial "ChIP-seq Experiment and Data Analysis in the Cyanobacterium Synechocystis sp.
 PCC 6803"

-Authors: Joaquín Giner-Lamia, Miguel Hernandez-Prieto, M.E.
+Authors: Joaquín Giner-Lamia, Miguel Hernández-Prieto, M.E.
 Futschik

 Journal: Bio-protocols